GusAntoniassi/decoupled-sqs-application/README.md

 document the shell script to be more clear.
 Maybe it would be good to ask for user input too, like the AWS region you want to deploy it.

-- **Allow every region:** Currently because the AMI ID I've used is in Ohio, the stack can only be deployed there, unless you change the CloudFormation code.
+- ✔️ **Allow every region:** Currently because the AMI ID I've used is in Ohio, the stack can only be deployed there, unless you change the CloudFormation code.
 I could create a `Mapping` with the AMI ID for every AWS region there is, and pick it dynamically based on the `AWS::Region` CloudFormation variable.

+- **Create a Docker deploy image:** I think the deploy script will only work on Linux (and maybe Mac).
+A good way to solve this would be to use a Docker image to wrap the deployment script.

 ---